-6 Coordination of local and region scheme amendments
+6 Coordination of region and local planning scheme amendments

-Under Section 126(3) of the Planning and Development Act 2005, the City of Swan has the option of requesting the WAPC to concurrently rezone land being zoned Urban under the MRS to the "Residential Development" zone (or similar) in its LPS 17.
+Under Section 126(3) of the Planning and Development Act 2005 the WAPC has the option of concurrently rezoning land being zoned Urban under the MRS to a 'Development' zone (or equivalent) in a LPS.
+In accordance with standard practice the WAPC will make a decision on the concurrent LPS amendment of the site at the final determination stage.